It's common for reps who perform well to begin management training within three to six months of their first day.

 In addition, AMs are expected to maintain consistent personal sales and set a leadership example for people in their office.

-The Branch Manager position is a great way to test your entrepreneurial chops by having 100% responsibility of an office’s performance for a summer.
+The Branch Manager position at Vector Marketing is a great way to test your entrepreneurial chops by having 100% responsibility of an office's performance for a summer.

 Every year, more than 300 Branch Managers take advantage of the Branch Opportunity and run an office for the summer.
 This unique position is an incredible experience for people who are considering a management career or who just want some invaluable entrepreneurial experience.